1000+ Concerts Podcast

 Episode 4 with Jonathan Brown

-“It should be highly annoying listening to someone practicing.
-If it sounds nice, they are not doing it very well.”
+“If you don’t love rehearsing, string quartet is probably not the path for you.”
 Joining host Avri Levitan is Jonathan Brown, violist and Professor of Chamber Music at the Colburn School Conservatory of Music in Los Angeles.

 What’s coming next